kitsec-labs/website/blog/2023-03-21-kitsec-is-here/index.md

 authors: [idrisschebak]
 ---

-## Hello World 👋
+## Hello World!

-During these last 5 years, i have been playing as a DJ, studying statistic and data science, and working as a software engineer..
+During these last 5 years, i have been playing as a DJ, studying statistic and data science, and working as a data engineer.
-But before that, i was a security researcher and a penetration tester.
+But before that, i was a  penetration tester.
 This led me to chain many (really.. many) bash scripts together to perform security tasks.
 It was good, but tedious and time-consuming.
 So, i decided to create a tool that would help me perform security tasks in a more efficient and organized way.

 By now..
 You're probably wondering what Kitsec is.
 Well, Kitsec is a command-line tool that helps you perform various security tasks.